 This metric is not just a simple profit or loss, it accounts specifically for cash flow from operations.
 It is commonly used by analysts and investors to value a company.

 According to Bloomberg these ASX small caps had the highest “free cash flow” last year.

 The highest was PNG-bank Kina Securities (ASX: KSL).
 Not entirely surprising; it is a bank after all.

 But here’s an interesting thing – the next three stocks are miners.

 The majority of ASX small cap miners are at the surveying or exploration stage rather than the production phase.
-But Rand Mining (ASX: RDN), Aurelia Metals (ASX: AMI) and Tribune Resources (ASX: TBR) are making money.
+But Rand Mining (ASX: RND), Aurelia Metals (ASX: AMI) and Tribune Resources (ASX: TBR) are making money.

 Two of these, Rand and Tribune, are business partners – they part-own a gold mine in Western Australia with Northern Star Resources (ASX: NST).

 Tribune had that much spare cash it decided to pay a special dividend of $3.50 per share last year.
 That’s more than the big four banks.